Thomas 'no less hungry' for Tour de France

 Adam Yates and Daniel Martinez are top contenders for Ineos, but Thomas says Martinez "was not quite where the team was expecting" in Switzerland, while Yates contracted Covid halfway through the race and had to withdraw.

-"Danny, going into the race [Tour de France], you would have thought he has the calibre to win, same with Adam, so we have got three guys who can all perform really well," said Thomas.
+"Danny, going into the race [Tour de France] you would have thought he has the calibre to win, same with Adam, so we have got three guys who can all perform really well," said Thomas.

 "But we all know what the Tour is like, that first week is just crazy and with the cobbles this year and some windy stages, it is more of a case of get through that first week and see where we stand.

-"It is not out of the question, but I would be quite surprised if three of us were all in the top 10 after the first week just because how dangerous it is with all the crashes.
+"It is not out of the question but I would be quite surprised if three of us were all in the top 10 after the first week, just because how dangerous it is with all the crashes.

 "Plus that first week is not necessarily suited to Adam or Danny really, but then you have got all the mountains to come after that."